 A properly fitting harness could be the difference between your dog pulling a Houdini and disappearing down the street or walking happily alongside you on a loose leash.
-Learn how to measure your dog for a harness and how a dog harness should fit to make your next walk enjoyable for everyone involved.

 WHY SHOULD MY DOG WEAR A HARNESS OVER A COLLAR?